 Angel Island State Park

-The only ferry accessible picnic areas in the Bay Area with some of the most amazing views.
+The only ferry accessible picnic area in the Bay Area with some of the most amazing views.
 Angel Island caters exceptionally well to even the amateur picnicker.

 It’s only a short ferry ride from San Francisco or Tiburon to the island with plenty of picnic facilities and spaces as soon as you disembark.